Disclaimer vs Disclosure: Key Differences & When to Use Each

 FAQ

-What is Disclaimer?
+What is a website Disclaimer?

 A disclaimer is a statement that limits legal liability and clarifies potential risks, limitations, and responsibilities associated with a website, product, or service.
 It informs users of potential issues and protects the owner or provider from legal liability.

-What is Disclosure?
+What is Disclosure Statement?

 A disclosure is a statement that reveals information that could influence a user’s decision, such as affiliate relationships or sponsored content.
 Disclosures are essential for transparency and building trust with your audience.